akka/akka/docs/src/main/paradox/java/http/routing-dsl/directives/misc-directives/requestEntityPresent.md

 ## Description

 A simple filter that checks if the request entity is present and only then passes processing to the inner route.
-Otherwise, the request is rejected.
+Otherwise, the request is rejected with `RequestEntityExpectedRejection`.

 See also @ref[requestEntityEmpty-java](requestEntityEmpty.md#requestentityempty-java) for the opposite effect.